 - license suspension or revocation.

-The Board can also deny professional licenses to nursing applicants if they were convicted of a crime within the prior seven years of the date of their license application.
-This is true provided that the conviction was substantially related to nursing.
+If you are applying for a nursing license, the Board can deny you if you were convicted of a crime within the prior seven years and the conviction is substantially related to nursing.

-Further, the following criminal convictions can prevent aspiring nurses from getting a license no matter how far back the case occurred:
+Further, the following criminal convictions can prevent you from getting a nursing license no matter how far back the case occurred:

 - a serious offense (such as murder, rape, or grand theft), or